-For example, you might get a ticket and have to pay a fine for failure to yield if you turned left in front of oncoming traffic.
+For example, you might get a ticket and have to pay a fine for failure to yield, if you turned left in front of oncoming traffic.
 You might get a similar ticket if you ran a red light or were speeding.

-What Are the Other Consequences of Driving With No Insurance?
+Other Consequences of Driving with No Insurance

-In addition, you can expect your insurance rates to increase when you apply for coverage.
+In addition, you can most likely expect your insurance rates to increase when you apply for coverage.
 Even a first offense will cause the price of auto liability coverage to go up in many cases.

 What Is the Required Minimum Liability Coverage in Texas?

-- $30,000 for each injured victim;
+- $30,000 for each person’s injuries

-- $25,000 for property damage.
+- $25,000 for vehicle damage